ucscXena/gitbookdocs/technical-documentation/metadata-specification.md

     "type": "clinicalMatrix",
     "cohort": "name of the cohort",
     "label": "display label of the file",
-    "dataSubType": "the section the dataset is displayed under in Xena Datapages", "map": [
+    "dataSubType": "the section the dataset is displayed under in Xena Datapages, describe what data is in the life", "map": [
       {
         "label": "display label of the map",